-PhD Candidate, Department of Geography, UNC-CH
+PhD, Department of Geography, UNC-CH

 WWF Russel E. Train Fellow

 Francisco Laso, an Ecuadorian graduate student, holds a BA in Ecology, Evolution and Environmental Biology from Columbia University (2008, USA), and an MSc in Ecology and Evolution from Rijksuniversiteit Groningen (2013, Netherlands) an Université Montpellier II (2013, France).
 He is currently a doctoral candidate in Geography at UNC-CH.